cheatham1/SoftwareBook/take_a_look_at_the_data.md

 The names chosen for the processes are important as they are the keys used in the infofile.py to determine the necessary scaling factors for correct plotting.

-To run over the full set of available samples using multiple cores.
+To run over the full set of available data samples (if you have downloaded them) takes between 1 to 1.5 hours in single core mode:

+    python RunScript.py -a TTbarAnalysis

+Execution times are reduced to ~ 15 minutes in multi core mode:

     python RunScript.py -a TTbarAnalysis -n 4

-Execution times are between 1 to 1.5 hours in single core mode or ~ 15 minutes in multi core mode.

 ## Plotting

-Results for a particular analysis may be plotted using the relevant plotting configuration file.
-In the TTbarAnalysis case :
+Now let's take a closer look at what is going on when you plot the results of the analysis.
+So when you run

-    python PlotResults.py Configurations/PlotConf_TTbarAnalysis.py
+    python PlotResults.py Configurations/PlotConf_WZAnalysis.py

-The resulting histograms will be put into the Output folder.

 The plotting configuration file allows you to steer the plotting process.
 Each analysis has its own plotting configuration file to accommodate changes in background composition or histograms required.